badlogic/heissepreise/README.md

 Subsequent starts will fetch the data asynchronously, so you can start working immediately.

+### Frontend

+To build the `site/style.css` file, make sure to run `npm run build`.
+This will create a css file based on the tailwind styles used.
+You can continue to write normal CSS in the `site/tailwind.css` if you want.

 ## Run via GitHub pages & GitHub workflows

 Create a GitHub account and pick a username.
 Below, we assume your user name is `hotprices123`. **Replace `hotprices123` with your real username everywhere you see it below**